MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupCalendarSchedule.md

 ---
-external help file: Microsoft.Graph.Beta.Groups-help.xml Module Name: Microsoft.Graph.Beta.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.groups/get-mgbetagroupcalendarschedule
+external help file:
+Module Name: Microsoft.Graph.Beta.Groups
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.groups/get-mgbetagroupcalendarschedule
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Get-MgBetaGroupCalendarSchedule

 ## SYNOPSIS
 Get the free/busy availability information for a collection of users, distributions lists, or resources (rooms or equipment) for a specified time period.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupCalendarSchedule](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupCalendarSchedule?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX